Somachandra de Silva

-Life and career
+Biography

-De Silva hails from a tiny village in Unawatuna and was initially educated at Mahinda College, Galle.
+De Silva hailed from a tiny village in Unawatuna and was initially educated at Mahinda College, Galle.
 Somachandra's elder brothers D. H. de Silva and D. P. de Silva were also Ceylonese first-class cricketers.
-Somachandra pursued his cricket career when he moved from Galle to Moratuwa when he was still a schoolboy.
+Somachandra pursued his cricket career when he moved from Galle to Moratuwa as a schoolboy.
 He took up the sport of cricket when he studied at the Prince of Wales' College, Moratuwa.

-De Silva made his debut for Ceylon in 1966-67 and played in most Sri Lankan teams thereafter until the mid-1980s.
+He made his debut for Ceylon in 1966-67 and played in most Sri Lankan teams thereafter until the mid-1980s.
 He also played in the M. J. Gopalan Trophy, a first class cricket tournament initiated between Ceylon and Madras.
 He was part of Sri Lanka's first World Cup team during the inaugural edition of the ICC Cricket World Cup in 1975.
 He made his ODI debut on 7 June at the 1975 World Cup against West Indies which was also Sri Lanka's first ever ODI appearance.
 He picked up the most number of wickets among spin bowlers during the 1975 World Cup with four scalps, in a tournament which was dominated by seamers.

+After the World Cup in 1975 De Silva moved to England and played cricket in Lincolnshire for Appleby Frodingham in 1975 and then Scunthorpe Town from 1976 to 1979, becoming their first ever overseas professional.
+In his first match for the Scunthorpe Town cricket club, he took 4 for 28 and scored 38 to help Scunthorpe win.
+By the end of the 1976 season, De Silva took 99 wickets, a league record that still stands to this day as the most wickets in a single season in the Lincolnshire League and he also won the league bowling award in 1978 and 1979.

-He was also part of Sri Lankan team in the 1979 cricket World Cup where Sri Lanka recorded their first top-level international victory, beating India by 47 runs. de Silva took three wickets for 29, including Dilip Vengsarkar and Mohinder Amarnath, as India crashed to 191 all out.
+De Silva was also part of Sri Lankan team in the 1979 cricket World Cup where Sri Lanka recorded their first top-level international victory, beating India by 47 runs.
+De Silva took three wickets for 29, including Dilip Vengsarkar and Mohinder Amarnath, as India crashed to 191 all out.
 He took his best first-class figures on the 1979 tour of England when he took 4 for 13 and 8 for 46 in the innings victory over Oxford University.